magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ## Install React Tutorial

-The best way to appreciate Reagent is to use as a reference the official React.js tutorial by downloading and locally running it on your computer.
+To get an idea of the final web application created by the React Tutorial you need [Node.js](https://nodejs.org/en/) to be installed on your computer.

-### Install node.js
+### Install Node Version Manager (NVM)

-First you need to install [node.js](https://nodejs.org/en/).
-I personally prefer to be able to install it by using [nvm](https://github.com/creationix/nvm), a simple script to install and manage different node versions.
+I personally prefer to be able to install `node` by using [nvm](https://github.com/creationix/nvm), a simple script to install and manage different node versions.

-The easiest way to install `nvm` is by using its script as follow:
+Open your terminal and do the following:

 ```bash
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.31.0/install.sh | bash